SciChart.js Domain Licensing FAQ

 If your application will be deployed in a situation where the host name will be localhost (such as in an embedded device or kiosk) or you will not have any control over the host name that will be used, then normal host based licensing will not work.

 SciChart has a solution for this use case ready which is an OEM or Embedded license (previously called a server-side license).
 This works by licensing both the client side AND the server side of your application.
 You will only need to provide a single endpoint that the client uses to validate its license on the server.

-The server side licensing uses a single license for all devices and does not require any internet connectivity.
+The OEM or Embedded license uses a single license pair for all devices and does not require any internet connectivity.
 The only necessary communication is between the client and your own application that served it.

 There is a ready-to-use version of this for .net core which runs on Linux, including on arm devices (such as raspberry pi).
 See more here: https://github.com/ABTSoftware/SciChart.JS.Examples/tree/master/Sandbox/demo-dotnet-server-licensing

 Note that this OEM or Embedded licensing does requires agreeing to some additional terms and conditions, including the need to renew your license annually.
 Please contact sales for more details.

 Q: What counts as a HostName?

 Production hostnames are fully licensed SciChart.js applications without a watermark.
 These are perpetually licensed (never expire) and your app will run in perpetuity without any additional fees.
 For example, https://demo.scichart.com uses a production hostname as there is no watermark on the chart.